Johane Masowe

 In 1932, Masowe suffered a long illness, and was unable to speak or walk.
 Afterwards, he believed he had been "sent from Heaven to carry out religious work among the natives".
 He initially had the nickname "Sixpence".

-He proclaimed that the holy spirit Johane (John the baptist) was upon him to proclaim the Gospel to the black africans so that when they die, their spirits will be able to go to God Almight in heaven.
-This was opposed to the African beliefs expecially in Zimbabwe where the majority worshipped ancestors and followed the spirit mediums.
+He proclaimed that the holy spirit Johane (John the baptist) was upon him to proclaim the Gospel to the Black Africans so that when they die, their spirits will be able to go to God Almighty in heaven.
+This was opposed to the African beliefs especially in Zimbabwe where the majority worshipped ancestors and followed the spirit mediums.

 He spent the 1930s as an itinerant preacher throughout southern Africa, and settled in Port Elizabeth in 1947.

 Masowe's followers eventually created several different churches.
 These include the Masowe weChishanu Church (weChishanu referring to observing the Sabbath on Friday), and the Gospel of God Church, which observes Sabbath on Saturdays.

 The term Vapostori is used to describe those who follow the teachings of Masowe as well as some closely linked traditions.